Ryland18/About-me/About-me.md

 Other hobbies I have outside of computers are scuba diving (only when the tempeture and attitude of the fish are good), Watching Movies, ,and other hobbies

-five of my favorite movie stars are Dwayne Johnson, Ryan Reynolds, Robert Downey Jr, Tom Holland, and chris Hemsworth
+five of my favorite movie stars are:

  * Dwayne Johnson